MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 - `kubeadm`: the [command](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) to bootstrap the cluster.
 - `kubelet`: the component that runs on all of the machines in your cluster and does things like starting pods and containers.

+## Installation of kubectl on a client machine

+To install kubectl, type `choco install kubernetes-cli`

 ## Kubernetes setup

 ### Example for a simple setup